antoinelabard/la-bonne-alternance/README.md

-# Welcome to La Bonne Alternance!
+# La Bonne Alternance

+This application retrieves internship job offers from the official government API.
+It is made with React and Remix.

 ## Development